pauldemarco/flutter_blue/README.md

 Having trouble adapting to the latest API?
 I'd love to hear your use-case, please contact me.

 ## Cross-Platform Bluetooth LE
-FlutterBlue aims to offer the most from both platforms (iOS and Android).
+FlutterBleCentral aims to offer the most from both platforms (iOS and Android).

-Using the FlutterBlue instance, you can scan for and connect to nearby devices ([BluetoothDevice](#bluetoothdevice-api)).
+Using the FlutterBleCentral instance, you can scan for and connect to nearby devices ([BluetoothDevice](#bluetoothdevice-api)).
 Once connected to a device, the BluetoothDevice object can discover services ([BluetoothService](lib/src/bluetooth_service.dart)), characteristics ([BluetoothCharacteristic](lib/src/bluetooth_characteristic.dart)), and descriptors ([BluetoothDescriptor](lib/src/bluetooth_descriptor.dart)).
 The BluetoothDevice object is then used to directly interact with characteristics and descriptors.

 ## Setup
 ### Change the minSdkVersion for Android

-Flutter_blue is compatible only from version 19 of Android SDK so you should change this in **android/app/build.gradle**:
+flutter_ble_central is compatible only from version 19 of Android SDK so you should change this in **android/app/build.gradle**:
 ```dart
 Android {
   defaultConfig {